About Garners Garden Centre

 With over 150 years experience, Garners Garden Centre is still a family run business with friendly staff who can provide expert advice.
 We have a large tarmacked car park, situated close to Newcastle town centre and can offer a delivery service at competitive prices.

 In addition to our gardening products and services, we have a large pet shop, newly extended craft centre, beautiful gift departments, and supply a large range of garden furniture, tools and DIY equipment.
-We now also stock a wide range of Regatta clothing, footwear, rucksacks and travel accessories with at least 30% of SRP.
+We now also have two independent family businesses within the garden centre in Valor Works a bespoke gift shop, who can customise and engrave anything, and Darbro RC Model shop who is a remote control car expert selling only the best!

 The History of Garners Garden Centre